polarparsnip/ScreenSage/readme.md

 # ScreenSage - Television and movie platform

-**ScreenMage** is an all-in-one platform for TV and movie enthusiasts.
+**ScreenSage** is an all-in-one platform for TV and movie enthusiasts.
 It offers a variety of features to enhance your entertainment experience, including:

 - **Personalized Watchlists**: Track your favorite TV shows and movies.
 - **Rating System**: Share your reviews and rate content.